Incompressible Optimal Transport and Applications in Fluid Mixing: Problem Formulation

 Our objective is to mix the two fluids, i.e., to bring the densities $\rho_A$ and $\rho_B$ close together.
 This ``closeness'' or ``mixedness'' is quantified by a metric $d$ which is defined on the space of densities $P$.
 Thus, $A$ and $B$ will be well-mixed if $d(\rho_A,\rho_B)$ is small, and poorly mixed if it is large.
 Various metrics $d$ have been proposed in the literature, including various measures of entropy, the so-called ``mix-norm'', negative-order Sobolev norms, and the Wasserstein distance from optimal mass transport \cite{Thiffeault2012}.
 But again, we will refrain from making specific assumptions here.

 One assumption that we will make is that $\rho_A$ and $\rho_B$ are fully determined by each other (e.g., if $\rho_B = 1 - \rho_A$).
 Then, we will assume that instead of trying to control two densities to be close to each other, it will be equivalent to focus on just one of these densities, say, $\rho_A$, and try to control it toward some ``desired'' density $\rho_*$.
-In the classic mixing problem, $\rho_*$ would be the ``perfectly-mixed'' (i.e. uniform) density corresponding to fluid A. This is a mild assumption, but simplifies our problem formulation, and makes a tighter connection with the classical theory of optimal transport.
+In the classic mixing problem, $\rho_*$ would be the ``perfectly-mixed'' (i.e. uniform) density having the same mass as $\rho_A$.
+This is a mild assumption, but simplifies our problem formulation, and makes a tighter connection with the classical theory of optimal transport.
 Thus, in what follows, we will drop the subscript A and speak only of controlling the single density $\rho$.

 Mixing typically occurs as the combination of two processes: transport and diffusion.
-In many applications, transport is primarily responsible for mixing fluids on a large scale (and is the process that we, as designers, have the most control over), while diffusion is primarily responsible for small-scale mixing and becomes significant only after large-scale mixing has already occurred.
-Thus, we will focus on the case of mixing without diffusion in this paper.
+Often, transport is primarily responsible for mixing fluids on a large scale (and is the process that we, as designers, have the most control over), while diffusion is primarily responsible for small-scale mixing and becomes significant only after large-scale mixing has already occurred.
+Thus, we will focus on mixing without diffusion in this paper.
 In this case, the dynamics of the density $\rho$ are governed by the \emph{continuity equation}

-Here, $\dot{}$ denotes the time derivative, $t \in [0,T]$ the time variable, $x \in \Omega$ the spatial variable, $\nabla \cdot$ the divergence operator, and $v$ the flow field/velocity field which transports the fluid.
-In most applications, the fluid is very nearly incompressible, which gives the additional \emph{incompressibility constraint}
+Here, $\partial_t$ denotes the time derivative, $t \in [0,T]$ the time variable, $x \in \Omega$ the spatial variable, $\nabla \cdot$ the divergence operator, and $v$ the flow field/velocity field which transports the fluid.
+Often, the fluid is very nearly incompressible, which gives the additional \emph{incompressibility constraint}

 It is this constraint which gives fluid mixing much of its structure as well as its associated challenges.